 Going through the divorce process can be financially and emotionally challenging.
 The divorce process can also take significant time, leading many North Carolina residents to pursue a bifurcated divorce.
-You may have concerns that your divorce will take many months, if not years, to finalize due to issues like child custody and property distribution.
+You may have concerns that your divorce will take many months, if not years, to finalize due to issues like child custody or support, and property distribution.
 In this case, pursuing a bifurcated divorce could be your best option.

 In a bifurcated divorce, a judge would legally finalize your divorce before you have finished negotiating all the outstanding issues in your divorce settlement.
 If you want to finalize your divorce quickly while pursuing a fair settlement agreement, the bifurcation divorce attorneys at Greene Wilson Crow & Smith are here to help.
 Contact Greene Wilson Crow & Smith to learn more about our Legal Services.